visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Video tutorials
 - FAQ section (not explicitly mentioned but implied)

-## Additional Tools and Services
+## Additional Upsell Tools and Services

-- ddevi.com: Monitor Facebook groups and social media for leads
+- ddevi.com: Monitor keywords in Facebook groups, LinkedIn, X, Reddit, Whatsapp groups to find leads and opportunities.
-- Website.ddevi.com: Make free AI websites with free hosting
+- Website.ddevi.com: Make free AI websites with free hosting in 10 seconds.
-- Upcoming: Bookeeping.ai
+- Bookeeping.ai is the first AI Accountant that can prepare ledgers, create statements, fill tax forms, generate invoice all from a simple text message.

 ## Updates and Feature Requests